-is an improvising violinist from Sydney, Australia currently living in Berlin (since 2015).
-Having played the instrument since the age of 3, she has a background in numerous musical fields but her focus is on improvised music and its tangeants.
+is an improvising violinist of predominantly Irish decent, born on Guringai Country in so-called-australia, and is currently based in Berlin.
+Having played the instrument since the age of 3, Brianne has a background in numerous musical fields but her current focus is on improvised music and its tangents.
 Relationship between artist, environment and audience is of major interest in her approach to music making and its developments.
 Also of interest is how to break the box of ‘the violinist’.

-For 6 years she was band leader and manager of world/jazz quintet Takadimi founded in 2009.
-The band toured extensively throughout NSW and the East Coast of Australia, and released their debut album New Common Sense through MGM in 2011.
-The group gained widespread recognition throughout Australia via the Australian Broadcasting Corporation, and numerous other radio stations and press around the country, such as national newspaper The Australian.
+For 6 years Brianne was band leader and manager of ‘world/jazz’ quintet Takadimi founded in 2009.
+The band toured extensively throughout the East Coast of so-called-australia, and released its debut album New Common Sense through MGM in 2011.
+The group gained widespread recognition throughout the continent via the Australian Broadcasting Association, and numerous other national radio stations and press groups.

 Brianne’s teachers have been Mr Yasuki Nakamura, Janet Davies, Jane Brownlee, Chris Duncan, Shi Yuan Jur, Shaykh Ibrahim Al Ansari, Adrian Keating, and Greg Coffin.